iand/gocookbook/recipes/timingfunction.md

 ## Discussion

 These handy functions do their magic by using Go's defer keyword.
-Remember that in Go, when a function is called with the defer statement, Go will make sure to execute the function
+Remember that in Go, when a function is called with the defer statement, Go will make sure to execute the function upon return of the surrounding function.
+Also remember that when you defer a function, its arguments are evaluated not when it is called but rather when it is add to the defer list.

 ## See Also